-The attendance guidelines for distance learning are the same as for on-campus classes.
+The attendance guidelines for online learning are the same as for on-campus classes.
 Once a student has been counted absent for 20 percent of the term (for example, no assignment submitted in three weeks of a fifteen-week term), he/she will be dropped from the course.
-Attendance will be taken weekly by the instructor.
 Students must complete at least one activity (reply to introductory material, discussion, assignment, quiz, or exam) by the instructor's mandated due date in order to be counted as in attendance for that week.
 Work that is submitted late will not count toward attendance requirements in past weeks.